 The majority of banks offer bank accounts with an overdraft.
 That isn’t because these institutions are working to their consumers’ advantage but charging a hefty interest rate for allowing their users to spend money they don’t have.

 However, it’s possible to save money and use your overdraft.
-The best thing is to only go in an overdraft if you have a backup plan on how to pay off your debt in full.
+The best thing is to only go into an overdraft if you have a backup plan to pay your debt in full.
 Knowing the fees for using an overdraft can also help.
 Most people use their cards to make standing orders and use Direct Debits.

 The problem occurs when the user isn’t financially able to cover these expenses promptly.
-To avoid getting into and over your overdraft, you should constantly keep an eye on your standing orders.
+To avoid getting into and over your overdraft, you should constantly monitor your standing orders.

 You can save money by canceling the ones you can cancel.
-If you get over your overdraft, that also involves a penalty interest rate, another extra charge to worry about.
+If you go over your overdraft, you’ll also be charged a penalty interest rate, which is another extra charge to worry about.

 Find out All about Overdraft Fees

-Banks charge an interest rate for allowing their users to use an overdraft.
-Since these interest rates vary from bank to bank, doing some research and comparison may help you find a bank with lower rates and better terms.
+Banks charge an interest rate to allow their users to use an overdraft.
+Since these interest rates vary from bank to bank, researching and comparing may help you find a bank with lower rates and better terms.
 On the other hand, if your bank has an account with better terms, consider switching to save money.

 Seek Financial Advice